tinatronic/odin-etchasketch/README.md

 When you hover the canvas, you can draw on it.
 Press the button to be prompted to enter a number between 1 and 64 and change the number of pixels and thus the size of your pen.

 [Live version here](https://tinatronic.github.io/odin-etchasketch/)

+## To do

+• Add colour picker
+• Add save img button
+• Replace prompt by input range or several size pen buttons